What is Incident-to Billing and How Can You Claim It

-Physicians and hospitalists can use incident-to-billing to improve revenue collections in their practice by billing the nurse visit under the physician’s supervision.
+Physicians and hospitalists can get paid from incident-to-billing to improve revenue collections in their practice by billing the nurse visit under the physician’s supervision.
 But how do you ensure that you are compliant with incident-to-billing guidelines?
 Let’s find out.

 Incident-to-billing is a provision under Medicare, where a medical practitioner can bill 100 percent of their charges fee, even when the medical service is not directly provided by them in-person.
 The doctor can have his or her staff which should be a registered nurse practitioner (NP), registered nurse (RN), or PA (physician assistant) to attend to the follow-up patients.